dmbarbour/wikilon/docs/ApplicationModel.md

 # Bot Scripts?
 Rejected.

-I had earlier imagined use of bot-scripts: one-off transactions with the same *type* as a bot transaction (currently `∀v.Env v -> TX v e a`).
-The transaction would succeed or fail or be canceled by a user, retrying only in the special case where failure is due to concurrency conflict.
-It is not technically difficult to implement this pattern.
+I had earlier imagined use of bot-scripts: one-off transactions with the same *type* as a bot transaction (type `forall v .
+Env v -> TX v e a`).
+The transaction would retry in case of concurrency conflict (unless canceled by a user), but otherwise would succeed or fail.
+This is easy to implement.
+However, this is insufficient for most use-cases because a single transaction cannot wait for effects or model interaction with the user, and it's even unclear how to bind such effects with our application models.

-However, this is insufficient for most use-cases, even for simple form submission, because we cannot wait for results or integrate network access.
-Instead, we'll be modeling those things awkwardly by adding a request for another bot to handle, then somehow observing the `Env` for a request.
-And entangling `Env`, which is a communication context designed for local Awelon bots, would be awkward for external bots and humans.
-It's also likely to hinder sharing and security.

-I would propose instead that we favor command shells, and GUIs built above them.
-For user-meaningful operations, we can abstract scripts in terms of functions that perform macro-manipulations on the context.
-Widgets might still use something like bot scripts, to perform edits.
+Command shells over a blackboard system are a simple and superior mechanism to model scripting.
+We can 'script' macro-updates to our blackboard context.
+And, via projectional editors, we can render GUI widgets or application front-ends if doing so is appropriate.